-Opened in August 1917, there are now over 7,000 rose plants of approximately 550 varieties from all around the world as new rose cultivars are sent to Portland for testing of color, fragrance, disease resistance and other attributes.
+Opened in August 1917, there are now over 7,000 rose plants of approximately 550 varieties from all around the world as new rose cultivars are sent to Portland for testing of color, fragrance, disease resistance, and other attributes.

-The volunteers from the Portland Rose Society understandably were quite happy to be able to contribute keeping this beautiful garden in tiptop shape.
+The volunteers from the Portland Rose Society understandably were quite happy to be able to contribute to keeping this beautiful garden in tiptop shape.
 Smiles all around!

 Portland’s Japanese Garden is also a treat, with more focus on landscaping than its San Francisco counterpart.
-Beside 6 different gardens, there are also koi ponds, a bonsai terrace and expositions in the main Pavilion gallery and the Japanese Arts Learning Center.
+Beside 6 different gardens, there are also koi ponds, a bonsai terrace, and expositions in the main Pavilion gallery and the Japanese Arts Learning Center.
 There is also a small restaurant diner, Umami, with a very appealing menu, but alas the waiting time exceeded one hour…

-Luckily, there was a free shuttle bus from the Japanese Garden to the Oregon Zoo (4001 SW Canyon Road) so we avoided having to walk the long, windy and uphill road.
+Luckily, there was a free shuttle bus from the Japanese Garden to the Oregon Zoo (4001 SW Canyon Road), so we avoided having to walk the long, windy and uphill road.
 In the zoo, the focus clearly was on local Oregonian wildlife, like the brown bear and the bald eagle.
 Due to the summer temperatures, many animals sought shelter in the shadow or stayed indoors.
 Therefore, not many pics were taken.